FantacherJOY/Text_classification_by_nltk/README.md

-This project is about text classification.And project done by using Machine learning.
-Naive Bayes classifier algorithm is used to solve this project
+This project is about text classification.
+Here, Machine Learning Algorithm is used to classify the text.
+Classifier used: Naive Bayes.
+Library used: NLTK